sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

 ====

-For this tutorial, let's extract only a few pieces of information:
+For this tutorial, you'll extract only a few pieces of information:

 - the policy number
 - the policy period